behzad89/behzad89.github.io/_posts/.ipynb_checkpoints/2020-07-10-Blog-Fetching Sentinel 2 Data from Sentinel HUB using eo-learn-checkpoint.md

     os.mkdir(OUTPUT_FOLDER)
 {% endhighlight %}

-# Read the area of the interest & visualize it
+# Read the Area of Interest & Visualize it

 {% highlight python %}
 # import the country (Finland) & AOI